 - Wellness and fitness facilities to nurture body and mind

 - An event space that accommodates 800 people for both college and community events

 "I am thrilled about our new Student Center!
 Columbia will benefit from a central hub where commuter and residential students alike can meet, collaborate, and hang out together outside of the classroom or residence halls.
 I believe it will improve the student experience by making students feel more connected to the campus and to one another.”

 Nick Shinners, Chairperson, Student Organization Council

-Columbia selected architectural and design firm Gensler to lead the design and development of the student center.
-Over the last two decades, Gensler has worked on more than one hundred projects at Columbia and is currently in the final stages of design and programming for the new student center.
-The groundbreaking of the center is scheduled for Fall 2017.
+Columbia selected architectural and design firm Gensler Chicago to lead the design and development of the student center.
+Over the last two decades, Gensler has worked on more than one hundred projects at Columbia.